fithamlak/To-do-list/readme.md

 ## 🔭 Future Features <a name="future-features"></a>

 - drag / drop and sorting functionality will be implemented
+- unit test for clear functon will be done

 <p align="right">(<a href="#readme-top">back to top</a>)</p>